-The acronym, PDA, appeared fifteen times in the article but without any reference.
+The acronym, PDA, appeared fifteen times in the article without any reference.

-It wasn’t very clear at all for me as to what the acronym stood for.
+It wasn’t very clear at all to me as to what the acronym stood for.

 When I searched for a meaning, all I came up with was a personal digital assistant.

-Even from the context of the article, it was impossible to ascertain what PDA meant.
+Even from the context of the article, it wasn’t easy to ascertain what PDA meant.